Optimized variance estimation under interference and complex experimental designs: Proofs

-\begin{reftheorem}{\mainref{thm:sdp-procedure-admissibility}} \thmsdpprocedureadmissibility{} \end{reftheorem} \begin{proof} To show that every variance bound obtained using the objective $g(\slackM) = \iprod{\objM, \slackM}$ is admissible, we show that $g$ is strictly monotone and appeal to Theorem~\mainref{thm:var-bound-programs}.
+\begin{proof} To show that every variance bound obtained using the objective $g(\slackM) = \iprod{\objM, \slackM}$ is admissible, we show that $g$ is strictly monotone and appeal to Theorem~\mainref{thm:var-bound-programs}.
 Let $\inadmissiblecert$ be a nonzero positive semidefinite matrix.
 Then we may write